Vretu-Dev/SnivysUltimatePackage/README.md

 # Credits
 @Mostly-Lucid for helping a lot with the SCP-173 Hydra event (and by that I mean doing it entirely because I had a very smooth brain moment)

-@Jamwolff for the Short Players Event and Ky Syringe
+@Jamwolff for the Short Players Event and LJ-429 Custom Item